nluuarch/ar-p-c/README.md

     - the average of 1,2,3,4: (1 + 2 + 3 + 4)/4

 - `User#is_dish_popular`
-  - returns `true` if dish has an average score above a 5, or `false` if the dish has an average score above 5
+  - returns `true` if dish has an average score above a 5, or `false` if the dish has an average score below 5

 #### User